gapdays/gapdays2017-fall/abstract_numericalsgps.md

 ---
-layout: page
+layout: default
-title: The GAP package numericalsgps
 permalink: /abstracts/numericalsgps
 ---

-### Pedro A. García-Sánchez and Manuel Delgado
+## Pedro A. García-Sánchez and Manuel Delgado

+### The GAP package numericalsgps

 We will talk about the features added to the numericalsgps GAP package since the last GAP days in Aachen.
 Also we will depict some candidate